 Strategic Considerations for Employers and HR

 - Plan for the Long Term: Understand that changes are incremental and tied to contract cycles.
-Building trust through transparency and demonstrating a commitment to member health and wealth can make future negotiations more productive.
+Building trust through transparency and a commitment to member health and wealth can make future negotiations more productive.